Gabrielle Diana: Early life and education

+In 2013, Gladu started Grade 9 at Merivale High School in Ottawa, Ontario.
+In 2017, she graduated with honours.
+In 2023, Gladu started the Practical Nursing program at Algonquin College in Ottawa, Ontario and graduated from the program in 2025.

 Transition

-Gladu has written on her social media that she "used to wear my mom’s dresses and makeup, and it wasn't easy in the beginning since I wasn't transitioning".
+Gladu has written on her social media that she "used to wear my mom's dresses and makeup, and it wasn't easy in the beginning since I wasn't transitioning".

-At the beginning of eighth grade, Gladu attempted suicide on December 12, 2012.
-Though Gladu was not yet out as trans, the suicide attempt was related to her gender identity and confusion surrounding her female identity that she had yet to explore.
-With regard to her suicide attempt, Gladu said, "I was very, very confused.
+Gladu attempted suicide on December 12, 2012.
+Though not yet out as trans, the suicide attempt was related to her gender identity and confusion surrounding her female identity that she had yet to explore.
+Gladu said, "I was very, very confused.
 I knew something was different about me.
 I was so afraid of what people would think of me."
-Cleis Abeni of The Advocate writes Gladu then received intensive therapy and "began to reorganize everything in her life around accepting her identity."
+Cleis Abeni of The Advocate writes Gladu then received intensive therapy and 'began to reorganize everything in her life around accepting her identity."

-Galdu came out as trans during her freshman year in high school; The New York Times writes that "she asked everyone to call her Belle, a shortened version of Gabrielle, and to use female pronouns" and that she began "documenting her transition online in a series of popular YouTube videos."
-The New York Times also writes, "Support flowed in, giving her the courage to continue, and she began her medical transition the next year."
+Gladu came out as trans during her freshman year in high school; The New York Times writes that "she asked everyone to call her Belle, a shortened version of Gabrielle, and to use female pronouns" and that she began "documenting her transition online in a series of popular YouTube videos."
+The New York Times also writes, "Support flowed in, giving her the courage to continue, and she began her medical transition in the new year."

 On September 27, 2015, Gladu received the message that her name had been legally changed to Gabrielle Diana Gladu.
 Gladu uploaded a video to her Twitter, which was filmed by her cousin.
 Gladu's mother surprised her with a cake that revealed that her name was legally changed, which received attention from People magazine, MTV News, BuzzFeed, and NewNowNext.
 Cleis Abeni of The Advocate also noted the viral video, and commented, "In the lore of trans lives, public and government acceptance of personal choices for naming stands near the top of the proverbial affirmation pyramid."
 Buzzfeed quotes Gladu stating, "I hope when people see this video, they see the importance of names and pronouns, because they are so important to someone's transition" [...]
 "It makes them feel valued and important, and that makes transitioning a lot easier."

+At age 18, Gladu had Gender Reassignment Surgery in Montreal, and the surgery was performed by Dr. Brassard.
+She published a video documenting the travelling and pre-/post-op recovery process.
+Gladu added an age-restricted version of the video, which showed the nurse removing the dressing and packing of her vagina, only a couple of days post-op.

+Health Issues

+Gladu revealed that she was diagnosed with Epilepsy in 2019.
+She has stated that one of her seizures resulted in a Trimalleolar fracture that required surgical intervention.
+Gladu also has stated that she has injured herself during seizures frequently and lost several aspects of her social life.